Development assistance in Timor-Leste

 Australia’s development efforts are set out in Partnerships for Recovery: Australia’s COVID-19 Development Response.

-- providing technical and logistics support to facilitate emergency cash payments to more than 298,000 families across Timor-Leste
+- support to the Timor-Leste Government to deliver emergency cash payments to 95 per cent of households (more than 298,000 families across Timor-Leste)

 How we will work